electr1fy0/sorta/README.md

 A simple file organizer that sorts files in a directory based on file extensions, custom keywords, or finds duplicates.

 ## What it does
 Sorta cleans up messy directories by automatically moving files into organized folders.
-It has three modes:
+It has four commands:

 1. **Extension-based sorting** - Groups files by type (PDFs → docs, images → images, videos → movies)
 2. **Keyword-based sorting** - Groups files based on filename keywords you define
 3. **Duplicate detection** - Finds and moves duplicate files using SHA256 checksums
+4. **Largest files** - Lists the top 5 largest files in a directory

 ## Installation
 ```bash